 Structure of the smooth endoplasmic reticulum

-The smooth endoplasmic reticulum is composed primarily of three-dimensional polygonal networks of tubules called cisternae.
+The smooth endoplasmic reticulum comprises three-dimensional polygonal networks of tubules called cisternae.
 They are approximately 50 nm in diameter in mammals and 30 nm in diameter in yeast.

-The large curvature of these structures needs to be stabilized by many proteins, including reticulons, DP1, and proteins that enhance receptor expression.
+Many proteins need to stabilize the large curvature of these structures, including reticulons, DP1, and proteins that enhance receptor expression.

-These proteins fold the membrane through structural elements that bind in the lipid bilayer or make up the membrane through oligomerization.
+These proteins fold through structural elements that bind in the lipid bilayer or make up the membrane through oligomerization.

 The presence of these proteins seems crucial for the existence of tubular cisterns since their suppression or suppression leads to an excess of flat sac-like structures in the endoplasmic reticulum and an almost complete absence of tubules.

-The smooth endoplasmic reticulum is also a dynamic structure, with new tubules sprouting from the sides of the existing structures.
-The extent of the smooth endoplasmic reticulum network depends on the actin and microtubule cytoskeleton of the cell.
+The smooth endoplasmic reticulum is also a dynamic structure, with new tubules sprouting from the sides of the existing systems.
+The extent of the soft endoplasmic reticulum network depends on the actin and microtubule cytoskeleton of the cell.

 The structure of the smooth endoplasmic reticulum is of particular importance in two types of cells in the human body: muscle cells and neurons.

-In muscle cells, the smooth endoplasmic reticulum is called the sarcoplasmic reticulum and is an important site for the storage of calcium ions.
+In muscle cells, the smooth endoplasmic reticulum is called the sarcoplasmic reticulum and is an essential site for the storage of calcium ions.

-The image shows a skeletal muscle, with the sarcoplasmic reticulum colored blue.
-Together with special structures in the plasma membrane of the muscle cell (T tubules), the sarcoplasmic reticulum plays an important role in the contraction of muscle fibers.
+The image shows a skeletal muscle with the sarcoplasmic reticulum colored blue.
+Together with unique structures in the plasma membrane of the muscle cell (T tubules), the sarcoplasmic reticulum plays an essential role in the contraction of muscle fibers.

 Functions of the smooth endoplasmic reticulum

-The smooth endoplasmic reticulum is important in the synthesis of lipids, such as cholesterol and phospholipids, which form all the membranes of the body.
+The smooth endoplasmic reticulum is essential in the synthesis of lipids, such as cholesterol and phospholipids, which form all the body membranes.

-In addition, it is important for the synthesis and secretion of steroid hormones from cholesterol and other lipid precursors.
+In addition, it is essential for the synthesis and secretion of steroid hormones from cholesterol and other lipid precursors.
 In addition, it is involved in carbohydrate metabolism.

-The dynamic nature of the smooth endoplasmic reticulum is particularly important in the liver as it detoxifies a number of substances and makes them easy to remove from the body.
+The dynamic nature of the smooth endoplasmic reticulum is essential in the liver as it detoxifies several substances and makes them easy to remove from the body.